stefanprodan/mgob/k8s/README.md

 {"plan":"test2","file":"test2-1514492080.gz","duration":"61.109042ms","size":"313 B","timestamp":"2017-12-28T20:14:40.604057546Z"}
 ```

-You can also restore a backup from within mgob container.
+You can restore a backup from within mgob container.
 Exec into mgob and identify the backup you want to restore, the backups are in `/storage/<plan-name>`.

 ```bash